Ratneshtripathi07/gender_and_age_prediction_using_ML_/README.md

 - For best results, use high-quality images with clear facial features.

 ## Contributing
-If you'd like to contribute to this project, feel free to submit a pull request or open an issue to discuss your ideas!
+If you'd like to contribute to this project, initiate a pull request or open an issue to discuss your ideas!

 ## License
 This project is licensed under the MIT License.